Vedhasri-K-P/legal-ai-assistant/README.md

 pip install -r requirements.txt streamlit run app.py

+---

-⚠️ Limitations
+##  Limitations

-This is a prototype and not a substitute for professional legal advice
+- This is a prototype and not a substitute for professional legal advice.

-Responses depend on document quality and extracted context
+- Responses depend on document quality and extracted context.

-Retrieval logic can be further improved with vector-based indexing
+- Retrieval logic can be further improved with vector-based indexing.

+---

-🔮 Future Improvements
+##  Future Improvements

-Integrate vector-based retrieval for large document sets
+- Integrate vector-based retrieval for large document sets.

-Add citation-based responses
+- Add citation-based responses to improve trust and traceability.

-Improve clause risk scoring
+- Improve clause risk scoring and prioritization.

-Introduce multi-step reasoning workflows
+- Introduce multi-step reasoning workflows for complex queries.